-Your doctor may have recently advised you that you’re at risk for heart disease due to lifestyle or family history.
-Perhaps you’ve experienced a more forceful wake-up call — a major cardiovascular event, such as a heart attack.
+Your doctor may have recently told you that you’re at risk for heart disease due to your lifestyle or your family history.
+Perhaps you’ve recently experienced a major cardiovascular event, such as a heart attack.

 According to the American Heart Association (AHA), more Americans die of heart disease than any other condition.
-There’s a simple way to reduce your chance of becoming a heart disease statistic.
-You can eat a healthy diet.
+You can reduce your chances of developing heart disease by eating a healthy diet.

-Eating habits develop over the years and can be difficult to change.
-You may worry that starting to eat right at now means you won’t enjoy food anymore.
+Eating habits can be difficult to change.
+You may worry that starting to eat right now means you won’t enjoy food anymore.
 This isn’t the case.
 Even small changes can make a big difference in your quality of life.

-Once you know which foods are best for your heart, it will become simpler than you thought.
+Once you know which foods are best for your heart, eating healthy will become simpler.
 What does it mean to eat a heart-healthy diet?
 A heart-healthy diet includes a wide variety of nutritious foods, some of which you may already enjoy.
-The AHA recommends taking the following dietary measures to benefit your long-term heart health.
+The AHA recommends eating the following to boost your long-term heart health:

 - low-fat dairy products

-- limited amounts of red meat and sugary foods and beverages
+The AHA also recommends limiting how much red meat and sugary foods and beverages you consume.

 - Choose lean means without skin and prepare them without added saturated and trans fat.

-- Eat fish at least twice a week.
+- Eat fish at least twice per week.
 Oily fish with omega-3 fatty acids help lower your risk of heart disease.

 - Select 1 percent fat and low-fat dairy products.